All new cars in US now required to have backup cameras

 More than 200 people are killed and over 12,000 more are injured each year due to “backover” crashes, according to the Department of Transportation.
 Of those killed, more than half are children under 5 years old or adults 70 and older.
 Rearview cameras have already been found to reduce backup-related crashes by 17 percent, according to the Insurance Institute for Highway Safety.

-The Department of Transportation did not immediately respond to a request for comment by ABC News.
+NHTSA Deputy Administrator Heidi King said in a statement to ABC News, "NHTSA prioritizes safety on U.S. roads, and today we’ve reached an important milestone.
+This technology helps drivers see behind the vehicle, which we anticipate will help save lives and prevent injuries."

-Fennell, whose organization was one of the leaders of this effort, said all the work leading up to today was worth it.
+Fennell, whose organization behind this effort, said all the work leading up to today was worth it.

 “It shows that with a tremendous amount of hard work, we can get things done in this country,” Fennell added.